Why do tarot cards fall out of the deck when you’re shuffling?

 I see tarot cards as divination tools to communicate with your higher self, angles, and spirit guides.

 So, when pulling a tarot card, you are “pulling your own wisdom” so to speak.

-When you have a jumper card, that card is communicating via your own higher self wisdom & spirit guides.
-It’s communicating in the same manner as the rest of the cards.
+When tarot cards fall out of the deck while shuffling, those cards are communicating via your own higher self & spirit guides.
+And thus, they are communicating in the same manner as the rest of the cards.

-A jumper card is always an offshoot of your own energy vibration.
+A jumper or fallen card is always an offshoot of your own energy vibration.

-What to do when a card jumps out of the deck
+What to do when a tarot card falls out of the deck

 So, what do you do, or how do you interpret the meaning of rouge tarot cards?